AnalyticsAutomated/analytics_automated/docs/installation.rst

 * Start the celery workers, from the root dir of A_A.
-Note that we have to specify the queues the workers read from (-Q), for the basic settings we'll have these workers just watch all the default queueus, note that the workers are watching the low priority, normal priority and high priority.
+Note that we have to specify the queues the workers read from (-Q), for the basic settings we'll have these workers just watch all the default queues, note that the workers are watching the low priority, normal priority and high priority.
   In a more complex set up you can have different worker pools on different machines watch specific queues.